kailash-manasarovar/statement/docs/timeline/2024/april.md

     - [Video of me speaking with the British Foreign Office - part 2](https://drive.google.com/file/d/1kT-BFILgBWnVTBALHepboNzpGCxBoi4f/view?usp=drive_link) and [transcript](../../content/vids/scared%20and%20stressed%202_transcript.txt).

 - The British FO weren't able to help me at that time.
+- These videos are extremely upsetting for me to watch.
+I see myself, a normal law-abiding citizen, trying to live a good life, and paying her taxes, while something so grotesque is happening and no-one cares.
+In fact, they're either part of it and snicker and make it worse, or they gaslight me suggesting nothing happened while it's obvious they've very nearly destroyed me.
+- These criminals may have got no money from me, but they took everything else; a normal life, the ability to work, my sight, my kidney health, my personal safety nearly everywhere in the world, my human rights in their entirety.
 - In response to an email I sent to https://carbrayinternational.com/, I receive a notification that my message was blocked by the server.
 - All the other lawyers, apart from a couple of them, say they cannot help me, or don't have someone who can deal with me in English.
 - Eventually, I find a lawyer who can help me if I'm arrested who speaks English and is registered with a British legal authority; [Roberto Rodriguez](#roberto-rodriguez-lawyer) based in Alicante.